inab/WfExS-backend/docs/source/configuration.rst

 Workflow staging configuration
 -------------------------------

-``YAML`` formatted file which describes the workflow staging before being executed: where inputs are located and can be fetched, the security contexts to be used on specific inputs to get those controlled access resources, the parameters, the outputs to capture,...
+Here, we describe how to make your own workflow configuration file.
+This is a ``YAML`` formatted file which describes the workflow staging before being executed: where inputs are located and can be fetched, the security contexts to be used on specific inputs to get those controlled access resources, the parameters, the outputs to capture, etc.

-``JSON`` Schema describing the format and valid keys (and used for validation), is available at `wfexs_backend/schemas/stage-definition.json <https://github.com/inab/WfExS-backend/blob/main/wfexs_backend/schemas/stage-definition.json>`_ and there is also automatically generated documentation (see `stage-definition_schema.md <https://github.com/inab/WfExS-backend/blob/main/development-docs/schemas/stage-definition_schema.md>`_).
+* ``JSON`` Schema describing the format and valid keys (and used for validation), is available at `wfexs_backend/schemas/stage-definition.json <https://github.com/inab/WfExS-backend/blob/main/wfexs_backend/schemas/stage-definition.json>`_ and there is also automatically generated documentation (see `stage-definition_schema.md <https://github.com/inab/WfExS-backend/blob/main/development-docs/schemas/stage-definition_schema.md>`_).